 Business is all about the numbers, but not necessarily the money.
-Headlines in millions of dollars can look like they solve a problem — but they don't.
+Headlines in millions of dollars can look like they solve a problem — but they don’t.
+Many Hell’s Kitchen businesses have received funds from the Paycheck Protection Program (PPP) — we check out who has benefited locally.

 “Before COVID, I walked down 9th Ave from 57th to 42nd St and counted 22 empty businesses,” recounts Sean Hayden, owner/partner at Jasper’s Taphouse and Kitchen, and four other bars including McCoy’s, Dalton’s, and Valerie in Midtown.
 “Now there are five bars that I want to see open.
 We managed to re-open Jasper’s because we can seat 40 on the street.
 Alfie’s should follow in two weeks’ time.